hay/haybase/doc/cookbook.md

 `getMinifiedJavascripts` to get an array of files instead of directly writing to your page.

+### JSMin vs JSMinPlus ###
+Haybase comes with two libraries to minify Javascript: JSMin and JSMinPlus.
+JSMin is a direct port of Douglas Crockford's original jsmin library, JSMinPlus is an enhanced version of that and might give smaller filesizes.
+Unfortunately JSMinPlus does have some problems with jQuery plugins, so JSMin is the default minifier.
+To change this change the config parameter 'jsminifier' to 'jsminplus':

+    $T->setConfig('jsminifier', 'jsminplus');

 ### Considerations during development ###
 Using the minified option might pose some problems when developing.
 Haybase caches your minified files and therefore any changes you make in your files **won't**